vjetten/openlisem/README.txt

 NOTE: only a 64bit version exists, 32 bit is no longer supported

 NOTE: The code since version 5.6 is compilable under linux Ubuntu

+version 5.91-5.95
+- fixed: bug in 2D dyn ewave seidment: flow detachment was not working
+- fixed: impermeable lower boundary was always off
+- extended options and checked working of sediment traps and grass trips
+- 3 flow options: 1) kin wave (no flooding); 2) kin wave and flooding from channels; 3) full dynamic wave
+- river vector display can be toggled and line size adjusted

 version 5.7-5.91
 - fixed buggy 1d kin wave and 2d flood for sediment